HebaAli48/Node.jsSocialMediaProject/README.md

 -Create Comments Model and crud operation
--Create Review System where users* can create reviews for posts created by creators* (Review Model and crud operation) -Each user can have profile pictures
-Hint: you can use multer package to upload images
-Hint: you can upload images to cloudinary free hosting service for images ;)
+-Create Review System where users* can create reviews for posts created by creators* (Review Model and crud operation) -Each user can have profile pictures by using multer package to upload images & upload images to cloudinary free hosting service for images.
 --Notes:
 Protect the apis so that only allowed Roles can use certain apis
 Example: only admin role can delete creators,users,posts… When getting each post retrieve all its comments and reviews with it.
 When getting user retrieve its posts with it
-Protect sensitive information such as passwords form returning Implement request validation using Joi or similar packages Implement error handling strategy
+When deleting user the associated posts,comments and reviews were deleted Protect sensitive information such as passwords form returning Implement request validation using Joi or similar packages Implement error handling strategy